 There are a number of ways to test for the level of hardness in your water, with varying degrees of accuracy.
 But before going to the trouble of purchasing a water hardness test kit, you should approach your local water supply utility for information on the hardness of the water that they supply.

-If they are unable to provide an accurate reading for your area, or if you are on an independent water supply, such as well water in a rural area, you can either employ a water quality professional to test your water, or invest in a home water hardness test kit (buy on Amazon).
+If they are unable to provide an accurate reading for your area, or if you are on an independent water supply, such as well water in a rural area, you can either employ a water quality professional to test your water, or invest in a home water hardness test kit (buy at Amazon).

 These come in a variety of forms and sizes, but it is important not to make the mistake of buying an aquarium test kit or swimming pool water test kit when you want to test the hardness of your household drinking water supply.